offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Sequence Alignment_TOPIC
 ```

 In addition to inferring shared ancestry between biological entities, phylogeny can be extended further to infer sequences for those shared ancestors.
-Specifically, each node may have a sequence assigned to it, where each ...
+Specifically, each node in a phylogenetic tree may have a sequence assigned to it, where a ...

  * leaf node is assigned the sequence of the known entity it's for.
  * internal node is assigned an inferred sequence based on its parent and/or children.